andrewjcl/Notes/Python.md

 person('Andrew')

-# You can define a function that will work with any given amount of arguments through *args
+# You can define a function that will work with any given amount of arguments through *varibales
 # The function will receive the arguments as a tuple (ie an immutable list)
+# Often this is called *args
 def function_name (*args):
   for each in args:
     print(each)